jotaijs/jotai-devtools/README.md

 - Debug 🐞 atom values with ease
 - ⏳ Time-travel through your atoms and find bugs faster than before
-- Out-of-the-box 🔌 support for async/suspendible atoms
+- Out-of-the-box 🔌 support for async/suspendable atoms
 - Built-in Dark mode 🌗
 - ✅ Supports custom `store`
 - ✅ Works with provider-less mode
 - ✅ Works with Next.js
 - ✅ Supports custom `nonce` for CSP
 - ✅ Hides private atoms with ability to configure
-- ✅ Tree-shakable and built for non-production environments
 - ✅ Parses all the JavaScript values with JSON Tree view
 - ✅ Diff checking with additions and deletion highlights